afnanmmir/AfnansNotes/content/notes/Search.md

 [This](https://twitter.com/marcinignac/status/1400806180797231104?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1400806180797231104%7Ctwgr%5Ee613450bba35b3aa27932d794a9b626bb51bf7ae%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fwww.apoorva-srinivasan.com%2Fan-experiment-in-interfaces-to-explore-not-search%2F) Twitter thread by Marcin Ignac highlights another problem with current exploratory search.
 Current search engines do not necessarily _enable_ users to explore.
 They simply give users a list of links to click on, and the onus is on the user to explore.

-A cool example I saw to combad this can be found in [this](https://www.apoorva-srinivasan.com/an-experiment-in-interfaces-to-explore-not-search/) blog post.
+A cool example I saw to combat this can be found in [this](https://www.apoorva-srinivasan.com/an-experiment-in-interfaces-to-explore-not-search/) blog post.

 #### Priorities for Exploratory Search
 Data neutrality is a big priority for exploratory search.
 Users should be able to explore without being influenced by ads or other external factors.
 This is why I think it is important to have a search engine that is not dominated by ads.